Garage Demolition Cost

 Concrete Garages

-Concrete garages are extremely hard-wearing and durable.
+Prefabricated concrete garage are common across the UK.
+They are extremely hard-wearing and durable, which also makes them more difficult to remove.
 They tend to have the longest lifespan of any other type of garage.
-Most concrete garages have an average lifespan of around 40-50 years.
+Most concrete garages have an average lifespan of around 40 to 50 years.

 With this in mind, these garages are not demolished very often.
 The only real situation when you may need to have a concrete garage demolished is if you don’t make use of the garage or if you want to use that space for something else.